11 different types of Mastiff breeds from across the world

 1. English Mastiff

-The biggest breed of Mastiff, weighing in at as much as 230 pounds, the English Mastiff is extremely gentle and easygoing.
+The biggest of the Mastiff breeds, weighing in at as much as 230 pounds, the English Mastiff is extremely gentle and easygoing.
 Despite outwardly expressing little emotion, they are incredibly devoted and will become a loyal family member.

 Known for their incredible endurance, these gentle giants, unfortunately, don’t fare well in hot weather.
-The English Mastiff, also known as the Old English Mastiff, has a coat that requires minimal maintenance, however, their prominent jowls mean they can be quite drooly.
+The English Mastiff, also known as the Old English Mastiff, has a coat that requires minimal maintenance, however, their prominent jowls mean they can be quite a drooly breed.

 2. Argentinian Mastiff